unibo-spe/spe-slides/content/extra/course-presentation/_index.md

 * Shows you can **design the process**, not just code
     * You learn to move from domain analysis to running systems using *DDD/MDD*, supported by *DSLs* and *generators*.
-    * *set up and evolve agile pipelines* with build, test, CI, and CD.
+    * You learn to *set up and evolve agile pipelines* with build, test, CI, and CD.
 * You practice build automation, containerization, and orchestration so your code runs **reproducibly** in teams and production
      * Employers value engineers who ship *reliably*.
 * Proves **version-control mastery** beyond basics, including complex histories and multi-repo work.